varletjs/varlet/packages/varlet-ui/src/paper/docs/en-US.md

 ### Intro

-Create an easier container using elevation and water effects
+An easier container using elevation and water effects.

 ### Basic Usage